Explainable deep-learning detection of microplastic fibers via polarization-resolved holographic microscopy: Introduction

 Among label-free non-destructive optical methods, digital holography enables volume detection and characterization of microplastics in aqueous environments due to its numerical refocusing capability \cite{Nayak2021A, Takahashi2020Identification}.
 Quantitative phase imaging based on digital holography further provides the optical path difference, which is related to the morphology and refractive index of a sample.
 The technique was also combined with machine learning approaches \cite{Bianco2020Microplastic, Bianco2021Identification} to overcome the limited specificity of digital holography for classification enhancement.
-Alternative promising strategies exploit polarization-sensitive techniques such as polarized light microscopy \cite{Sierra2020Identification, Li2023Recognition} and polarization-resolved digital holography \cite{Jianqing2023Snapshot, Valentino2022Intelligent}, including Jones phase microscopy \cite{Wang2008Jones, Jiao2020Real}, which enable material-specific eigen-polarization-based analysis of MFFs \cite{Behal2022Toward, Valentino2024Discern}.
+Alternative promising strategies exploit polarization-sensitive techniques such as polarized light microscopy \cite{Sierra2020Identification, Li2023Recognition} and polarization-resolved digital holography \cite{Jianqing2023Snapshot}. {Indeed, lensless polarization-sensitive holographic systems have been introduced for automated, label-free microplastic analysis in flow \cite{Montandon2024}.
+Approaches such as computational polarized holography enable automated detection in scattering aquatic environments \cite{Huang2025}, while combined polarization and spectroscopic holography integrates multi-dimensional features for compositional analysis \cite{Zhu2024}.
+Polarization-resolved backscattering techniques exploit parameters such as the angle and degree of linear polarization, as well as Mueller matrix–derived features, to enable classification and differentiation of opaque and irregular microplastic particles \cite{Saur2026, Yang2026}.} Finally, Jones phase microscopy \cite{Wang2008Jones, Jiao2020Real} enables material-specific eigen-polarization-based analysis of MFFs \cite{Behal2022Toward, Valentino2022Intelligent, Valentino2024Discern}.

 Distinguishing between different types of MFFs represents a typical multiclass classification task.
 Machine learning tools \cite{Owen2021Microplastic, DaSilva2020Classification, Kedzierski2019A} are nowadays applied to such problems, especially with high-dimensional data where intuitive rules for class assignment are rarely feasible \cite{Ballard2021Machine, Yuan2023Geometric, Freire2023Artificial, Bommasani2021On}.
 On the other hand, the nature of the data also guides the choice of learning paradigm, which in turn affects both methodology and interpretation of results.
 Especially, when samples are accompanied by explicit labels, supervised learning is typically employed, whereas in situations where only a portion of the data are labeled, semi-supervised learning can be utilized.
 On the contrary, when labels are absent altogether, unsupervised learning is applied; this does not result in explicit classification but rather in discovering natural groupings based on feature similarity.
 Moreover, it is also essential to distinguish between hard and soft classification, depending on the nature of the output decision.
 In hard classification, the model unambiguously assigns a sample to a single class.
 In contrast, soft classification provides probability distributions across classes, thus offering information about the degree of uncertainty in predictions made by the employed model.